DeeScrump/Refactor-Matters/README.md

 # Find below the history of updates to working file

     ## Update Main Title for the Webpage
-        This webpage should be properly titled Horiseon, not "website"
+        This webpage should be properly titled Horiseon Landing Page, not "website"

     ## Update the semantics regarding the div for Header in html file
         The html class "header" will be replaced as standard notation.
 As a result multiple changes to the CSS stylesheet will be updated.
 Remove the "." from in front of each "header" class in CSS